Blog Archives

 #1 Nyakuza Metro

 The latest, and last planned DLC for now.
 This stage is awesome.
 I do Let’s Plays for A Hat in Time and this stage just felt special while playing through it.
-Past the first stage, this level because free flow.
+Past the first stage, this level becomes free flowing.
 Meaning you dont select an act.
-Instead, you are just dropped into the hub space of the Metro where you are left to your own devices.
+Instead, you are just dropped into the hub space of the metro where you are left to your own devices.
 The metro itself is broken down into several colored sections.
 Each section has a few time pieces and most of the sections are a blast to explore.
-The cats are quite as cute as the seals, but I wont that against them.
-The biggest knock I would have against the level is it feels a little more tight than Mafia Town.
+The cats aren’t quite as cute as the seals, but I wont hold that against them.
+The biggest knock I would have against the level is that it feels a little more tight than Mafia Town.
 That doesn’t really detract from the platforming to get to the time pieces, but it hinders just messing around the stage in your free time.
-The metro is darker but that felts the atmosphere nicely so I cannot complain.
-Still these hardly point lowering grumbles.
+The metro is darker but that almost compliments the atmosphere nicely so I cannot complain.
+Still, these hardly are point lowering grumbles.
 I’m just saying Mafia Town or Nyakuza Metro could easily flip flop as the #1

 So there you have it.
 I’ve been trying to do these more consistently even as I work more.
 As a result that hurts proof reading and adding pictures.
 I pretty much write Stream of Consciousness so bare with me guys!